WizArdZ3658/my-first-blog/README.md

 My blog website

 ## Features :-
+ * Users can register on the website by filling up a form and activate it by clicking on the activation link sent to the user's e-mail address.
- * Users can signup, post blogs, like/dislike posts, post comments, etc.
+ * After signup users can post blogs, like/dislike posts, post comments, etc.
- * Upvote/downvote system in comment section.
+ * Upvote/downvote system in the comment section.
  * Users can use markdown or may use tools from top panel to make blog look more beautiful and presentable.
 Auto preview is also enabled.
  * Implemented REST API so that users and other applications can use the data (perform CRUD).
  * Implemented pagination for better readability.

 ## Working with the API
  * The API is not public.